foxeyes/core-element/README.md

 `connectedCallback()`
 - Component added to DOM
 - Child elements and parent nodes - are available
-- Browser starts to draw element
+- Browser starts to draw component

 `disconnectedCallback()`
 - Component removed from DOM